 I am sure you have heard someone tell you to make sure to drink plenty of water to stay healthy and hydrated.
-A few rules of thumb are to drink eight 8oz glasses a day or 1 oz for every 2 pounds you weigh.
-Ultimately, how much water someone needs depends on several factors including physical activity levels, climate, physical condition, diet and age.
+A few thumb rules are to drink eight 8oz glasses a day or 1 oz for every 2 pounds you weigh.
+Ultimately, how much water someone needs depends on several factors, including physical activity levels, climate, physical condition, diet, and age.
 I am guessing you may already know that, but did you know:

-- Water molecules surround the genetic material in DNA in a way that directly influences its structure.
-The DNA double Helix is entirely covered by water molecules.
-These water molecules in combination with ions actually hold the DNA together.
+Water molecules surround the genetic material in DNA in a way that directly influences its structure.
+Water molecules entirely cover the DNA double Helix.
+These water molecules, in combination with ions, actually hold the DNA together.

-When collagen fibers become dehydrated they elicit an acute inflammatory response resulting in the release of histamine, dopamine and other chemical mediators which result in increased fascial tension.
-If the dehydration is persistent this could lead to excessive bonding of collagen fibers, scar tissue formation and adhesions in the fascial net.
-As a result of this process the tissue loses its ability to move freely, elasticity is lost and the ground substance begins to diminish.
+When collagen fibers become dehydrated, they elicit an acute inflammatory response resulting in histamine release, dopamine, and other chemical mediators, resulting in increased facial tension.
+If the dehydration is persistent, this could lead to excessive bonding of collagen fibers, scar tissue formation, and adhesions in the fascial net.
+As a result of this process, the tissue loses its ability to move freely, elasticity is lost, and the ground substance decreases.

-Luckily, some of these negative consequences of dehydration can be counteracted by rehydrating and performing active range of motion exercises - for individuals with chronic dehydration further steps may be needed.
+Luckily, some of these negative consequences of dehydration can be counteracted by rehydrating and performing active range of motion exercises - for individuals with chronic dehydration, further steps may be needed.
 Conveying this information to clients may help them understand why water is so important.
-Everyone knows that they should stay hydrated, they just don't always understand the profound effects of not doing it.
+Everyone knows that they should stay hydrated.
+They don't always understand the profound effects of not doing it.

 So what are you waiting for?
-Go grab a glass of water!
+Grab a glass of water!